- Manual references

 Table 9: Replacement parts orders

-Total repair cost in parts as for today: $2695.73 USD.
+Total restoration cost for this meter: $2695.73 USD.
 Not cheap by any measure, yet still in range of secondary-market value.

 |10/28/2016||Received unit, initial teardown and checks||3 hour|